-Applicants who are considered to be good candidates for the Fellowship will be invited to an on-site interview.
-We prefer to host interviews during the morning or afternoon on two different days (an applicant would only need to attend one of the two days): Friday, February 14, 2020 and Monday, February 17, 2020.
-While we would prefer for candidates to interview in-person during these times, we understand that this may be difficult, impractical, or even impossible for qualified applicants for any number of reasons.
-In such instances, we are committed to being flexible, whether it be scheduling an alternative interview date or video conferencing.
+Applicants who are considered to be good candidates for the Fellowship will be invited to interview.
+We prefer to host interviews during the morning or afternoon on two different days (an applicant would only need to attend one of the two days): Friday, February 12, 2021 and Monday, February 15, 2021.
+While we prefer to hold in-person interviews, we understand that this may be difficult, impractical, or even impossible for qualified applicants for any number of reasons.
+Indeed, given the current pandemic, we may not be able to offer in-person interviews this year.
+We are committed to being flexible, whether it be scheduling an alternative interview date or offering video conferencing.
+Shortly after all interviews have been completed, selected candidates will be offered (via email or phone call) a position.
+Forum Ohio will notify all remaining candidates once positions have been filled.